-The NIRB staff review the project proposal as received, including applications for authorizations submitted to the Authorizing Agencies.
+After receipt of the project proposal, NIRB staff review the project proposal as received based on criteria listed in the Proponent's Guide, including applications for authorizations submitted to the Authorizing Agencies.
 Where deficiencies in the project proposal and application forms are present, the NIRB staff will correspond with the Proponent and the Authorizing Agencies to resolve these deficiencies before proceeding with the screening process and prior to seeking comments from Authorizing Agencies, other Intervenors or members of the public.